-One of the first things a homeowner wants to do is determine what it would cost a fence company in Houston to replace your fence rather its wooden, wrought iron, chain link or vinyl.
+One of the first things a homeowner wants to do is determine what it would cost a fence company in Houston to replace your fence rather it's wooden, wrought iron, chain link, or vinyl.
 Then compare that cost to what it would cost to do the essential fence repairs you will need to keep your fence structurally sound.
-If your fence needs extensive repairs to entire sections and you are going to need fence repairs to keep it from falling over during the next windstorm then replacing the fence is likely the best option because continuing to do repairs is going to be a waste of money that you could roll over into having a new fence installed.
+If your fence needs extensive repairs to entire sections and you are going to need fence repairs to keep it from falling over during the next windstorm, then replacing the fence is likely the best option because continuing to do repairs is going to be a waste of money that you could roll over into having a new fence installed.
 Depending on what type of repair you need you can expect to spend somewhere in the ballpark of $300 to $700 on basic fence repairs, this is why most fence companies in Katy suggest replacing a fence that needs more than 20% of the fence repaired.
-A new fence depending on the type of material you us and the linear footage of the fence can range from $10.00 to $20.00 a linear foot for a chain link fence in Houston to $30.00 a linear foot for wrought iron and compost fence can be as much as $100 a linear foot.
+A new fence depending on the type of material you use and the linear footage of the fence can range from $10.00 to $20.00 a linear foot for a chain link fence in Houston to $30.00 a linear foot for wrought iron and compost fence can be as much as $100 a linear foot.
 The best way to know the exact price for your fence repairs or replacement fence is to have a few Katy fence companies come out to provide an exact quote.

 Need fence repairs or a replacement fence in Katy, TX, or the greater Houston area?

 If after reading these suggestions, you are still on the fence about which type of material is best suited for your needs we would be happy to answer your questions or meet you on-site to provide you with an estimate.
 Call our Katy fence company, Emerson Exterior Home Enhancements today at (281)-545-7740.